The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Introduction

 \subsection{Notation}

 We generally adopt the notational conventions in the book by El Gamal and Kim~\cite{ElGamal_Kim_LNIT}, some of which we recap here.
-All logarithms are to the base 2.
+All logarithms are to base-$2$.
 Random variables are in upper case (e.g., $X$) and their realizations in lower case (e.g., $x$).
 The corresponding alphabets of random variables are in calligraphic font (e.g., $\calX$) and so are all sets and events (e.g., $\scC$).
 For vectors, $X^i_j \triangleq (X_j,\ldots, X_i)$ and if $j=1$, the abbreviation $X^i \triangleq X^i_1$ is used.
 In addition, $X^{n\setminus i } \triangleq (X^{i-1}, X_{i+1}^n)$.
-The probability mass function (pmf) and probability density function (pdf) of a random variable $X$ is denoted as $p_X(x)$.
-The function $p(x) = p_X(x)$ without the subscript is understood as the pmf or pdf of the random variable $X$.
+The probability mass function (pmf) of a discrete random variable $X$ is denoted as $p_X(x)$ or more simply as $p(x)$.
 Random codebooks are denoted by a special script font $\scC$ while a codebook realization is denoted as $\calC$.
-The set of nonnegative real numbers is denoted by $\bbR_+$.
 For an $a\ge 0$, we also commonly use the notation $[1:2^{a}]\triangleq\{1,\ldots, 2^{\ceil{a}}\}$.